jeremyary/disc-catalog/README.md

-Example MCP Server for Disc Golf Info
+Example MCP Server using Frisbee Info from Discit API
 =========================

 Clone